Feeds:

 Michael Faraday.
 Photograph by W. Walker & Sons.
 Work ID: hjz8gkmw.

-Isaac Watts would have been pleased, and no doubt so is God (Psalm 147:11).
+Isaac Watts, the author that inspired Faraday, would have been pleased, and no doubt so was God (Psalm 147:11).

 Notes: